ilyas123321/ilyas-github/README.md

 # ilyas-github
-This is for stuying purpose
+This is for studying purpose